vbpf/ebpf-verifier/README.md

 A new eBPF verifier.

+The artifact contains two independent sub-artifacts: a verification tool, and a set of real-world eBPF programs used for development and evaluation of the tool.
+The source for the tool is in the `src` directory.
+The benchmarks are in elf files in the directory `ebpf-samples`.
+Each object file contains one or more programs, in different sections of the elf file.

 ## Getting Started
 Evaluation can be done either on an Ubuntu machine, or the supplied VM.
 (the tool can also run on a Mac, but the memory measurements will always return 0).